h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

     **Note**: Weights are per-row observation weights.
 This is typically the number of times a row is repeated, but non-integer values are supported as well.
 During training, rows with higher weights matter more, due to the larger loss function pre-factor.

--  `offset_column <algo-params/offset_column.html>`__: (Applicable for regression only) Specify a column to use as the offset.

-    **Note**: Offsets are per-row "bias values" that are used during model training.
-For Gaussian distributions, they can be seen as simple corrections to the response (y) column.
-Instead of learning to predict the response (y-row), the model learns to predict the (row) offset of the response column.
-For other distributions, the offset corrections are applied in the linearized space before applying the inverse link function to get the actual response values.
+Hyperparameters
+'''''''''''''''

+-  **activation**: Specify the activation function (Tanh, Tanh with dropout, Rectifier, Rectifier with dropout, Maxout, Maxout with dropout).
+This option defaults to Rectifier.

+    **Note**: **Maxout** is not supported when **autoencoder** is enabled.

+-  **adaptive_rate**: Specify whether to enable the adaptive learning rate (ADADELTA).
+This option is enabled by default.

+-  **average_activation**: Specify the average activation for the sparse autoencoder.
+If **Rectifier** is used, the **average_activation** value must be positive.
+This option defaults to 0.

 -  `balance_classes <algo-params/balance_classes.html>`__: (Applicable for classification only) Specify whether to oversample the minority classes to balance the class distribution.
 This option is not enabled by default and can increase the data frame size.
 This option is only applicable for classification.
 Majority classes can be undersampled to satisfy the ``max_after_balance_size`` parameter.
 This option defaults to false.

+-  `categorical_encoding <algo-params/categorical_encoding.html>`__: Specify one of the following encoding schemes for handling categorical features:

+  - ``auto`` or ``AUTO``: Allow the algorithm to decide.
+In Deep Learning, the algorithm will perform ``one_hot_internal`` encoding if ``auto`` is specified.
+Defaults to ``AUTO``.
+  - ``one_hot_internal`` or ``OneHotInternal``: On the fly N+1 new cols for categorical features with N levels (default)
+  - ``binary`` or ``Binary``: No more than 32 columns per categorical feature
+  - ``eigen`` or ``Eigen``: *k* columns per categorical feature, keeping projections of one-hot-encoded matrix onto *k*-dim eigen space only
+  - ``label_encoder`` or ``LabelEncoder``: Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.).
+This is useful for keeping the number of columns small for XGBoost or DeepLearning, where the algorithm otherwise perform ExplicitOneHotEncoding.
+  - ``sort_by_response`` or ``SortByResponse``: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
+Note that this requires a specified response column.

+  **Note**: This value defaults to ``one_hot_internal``.
+Similarly, if ``auto`` is specified, then the algorithm performs ``one_hot_internal`` encoding.

 -  `class_sampling_factors <algo-params/class_sampling_factors.html>`__: (Applicable only for classification and when ``balance_classes`` is enabled) Specify the per-class (in lexicographical order) over/under-sampling ratios.
 By default, these ratios are automatically computed during training to obtain the class balance.

--  `max_after_balance_size <algo-params/max_after_balance_size.html>`__: Specify the maximum relative size of the training data after balancing class counts (**balance_classes** must be enabled).
-The value can be less than 1.0.
-This option defaults to 5.0.

--  **max_confusion_matrix_size**: This option is deprecated and will be removed in a future release.

--  `checkpoint <algo-params/checkpoint.html>`__: Enter a model key associated with a previously-trained Deep Learning model.
-Use this option to build a new model as a continuation of a previously-generated model.

-    **Note**: Cross-validation is not supported during checkpoint restarts.

--  **pretrained_autoencoder**: Specify a pretrained autoencoder model to initialize this model with.

--  **overwrite_with_best_model**: Specify whether to overwrite the final model with the best model found during training, based on the option specified for **stopping_metric**.
-This option is enabled by default.

--  `use_all_factor_levels <algo-params/use_all_factor_levels.html>`__: Specify whether to use all factor levels in the possible set of predictors; if you enable this option, sufficient regularization is required.
-By default, the first factor level is skipped.
-For Deep Learning models, this option is useful for determining variable importances and is automatically enabled if the autoencoder is selected.
-This option is true by default.

--  `standardize <algo-params/standardize.html>`__: If enabled, automatically standardize the data (mean 0, variance 1).
-If disabled, the user must provide properly scaled input data.
-This option defaults to true.

--  **activation**: Specify the activation function (Tanh, Tanh with dropout, Rectifier, Rectifier with dropout, Maxout, Maxout with dropout).
-This option defaults to Rectifier.

-    **Note**: **Maxout** is not supported when **autoencoder** is enabled.

--  **hidden**: Specify the hidden layer sizes (e.g., 100,100).
-The value must be positive.
-This option defaults to (200,200).

--  **epochs**: Specify the number of times to iterate (stream) the dataset.
-The value can be a fraction.
-This option defaults to 10.

--  **train_samples_per_iteration**: Specify the number of global training samples per MapReduce iteration.
-To specify one epoch, enter 0.
-To specify all available data (e.g., replicated training data), enter -1.
-To use the automatic (default) values, enter -2.

--  **target_ratio_comm_to_comp**: Specify the target ratio of communication overhead to computation.
-This option is only enabled for multi-node operation and if **train\_samples\_per\_iteration** equals -2 (auto-tuning).
-This option defaults to 0.05.

--  **seed**: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
-The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.
-This option defaults to -1 (time-based random number).

--  **adaptive_rate**: Specify whether to enable the adaptive learning rate (ADADELTA).
-This option is enabled by default.

--  **rho**: (Applicable only if **adaptive\_rate** is enabled) Specify the adaptive learning rate time decay factor.
-This option defaults to 0.99.

--  **epsilon**:(Applicable only if **adaptive\_rate** is enabled) Specify the adaptive learning rate time smoothing factor to avoid dividing by zero.
-This option defaults to 1e-08.

--  `rate <algo-params/rate.html>`__: (Applicable only if **adaptive_rate** is disabled) Specify the learning rate.
-Higher values result in a less stable model, while lower values lead to slower convergence.
-This option defaults to 0.005.

--  `rate_annealing <algo-params/rate_annealing.html>`__: (Applicable only if **adaptive_rate** is disabled) Specify the rate annealing value.
-The rate annealing is calculated as rate / (1 + rate_annealing * samples).
+-  **classification_stop**: This option specifies the stopping criteria in terms of classification error (1-accuracy) on the training data scoring dataset.
+When the error is at or below this threshold, training stops.
+To disable this option, enter -1.
+This option defaults to 0.

+-  **regression_stop**: (Regression models only) Specify the stopping criterion for regression error (MSE) on the training data.
+When the error is at or below this threshold, training stops.
+To disable this option, enter -1.
 This option defaults to 1e-06.

--  `rate_decay <algo-params/rate_decay.html>`__: (Applicable only if **adaptive_rate** is disabled) Specify the rate decay factor between layers.
-The rate decay is calculated as (N-th layer: rate * rate_decay ^ (n - 1)).
-This options defaults to 1.

--  **momentum_start**: (Applicable only if **adaptive_rate** is disabled) Specify the initial momentum at the beginning of training; we suggest 0.5.
-This option defaults to 0.

--  **momentum_ramp**: (Applicable only if **adaptive_rate** is disabled) Specify the number of training samples for which the momentum increases.
-This option defaults to 1000000.

--  **momentum_stable**: (Applicable only if **adaptive_rate** is disabled) Specify the final momentum after the ramp is over; we suggest 0.99.
-This option defaults to 0.

--  **nesterov_accelerated_gradient**: (Applicable only if **adaptive_rate** is disabled) Enables the `Nesterov Accelerated Gradient <http://premolab.ru/pub_files/pub88/qhkDNEyp8.pdf>`__.
-This option defaults to true.

--  **input_dropout_ratio**: Specify the input layer dropout ratio to improve generalization.
-Suggested values are 0.1 or 0.2.
-This option defaults to 0.

--  **hidden_dropout_ratios**: (Applicable only if the activation type is **TanhWithDropout**, **RectifierWithDropout**, or **MaxoutWithDropout**) Specify the hidden layer dropout ratio to improve generalization.
-Specify one value per hidden layer.
-The range is >= 0 to <1, and the default is 0.5.

--  **l1**: Specify the L1 regularization to add stability and improve generalization; sets the value of many weights to 0 (default).

--  **l2**: Specify the L2 regularization to add stability and improve generalization; sets the value of many weights to smaller values.
-Defaults to 0.

--  **max_w2**: Specify the constraint for the squared sum of the incoming weights per unit (e.g., for Rectifier).
-Defaults to 3.4028235e+38.

--  **initial_weight_distribution**: Specify the initial weight distribution (Uniform Adaptive, Uniform, or Normal).
-This option defaults to Uniform Adaptive.

--  **initial_weight_scale**: (Applicable only if **initial_weight_distribution** is **Uniform** or **Normal**) Specify the scale of the distribution function.
-For **Uniform**, the values are drawn uniformly.
-For **Normal**, the values are drawn from a Normal distribution with a standard deviation.
-This option defaults to 1.

--  **initial_weights**: Specify a list of H2OFrame IDs to initialize the weight matrices of this model with.

--  **initial_biases**: Specify a list of H2OFrame IDs to initialize the bias vectors of this model with.

--  **loss**: Specify the loss function.
-The options are Automatic, CrossEntropy, Quadratic, Huber, or Absolute and the default value is Automatic.
-This option defaults to Automatic.

-    - Use **Absolute**, **Quadratic**, or **Huber** for regression
-    - Use **Absolute**, **Quadratic**, **Huber**, or **CrossEntropy** for classification
+-  **col_major**: Specify whether to use a column major weight matrix for the input layer.
+This option can speed up forward propagation but may reduce the speed of backpropagation.
+This option is defaults to false (not enabled).

 -  `distribution <algo-params/distribution.html>`__: Specify the distribution (i.e., the loss function).
 The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile, huber, or tweedie.
 This option defaults to AUTO.